that I have used the ITU best case Quiet Rural noise curves as the

 WRT tuned loops, even passive tuned loops can produce better results than broadband amplified loops, and for a similar size are capable of sufficient sensitivity to be able to hear the natural noise floor.
 However they are not quite so convenient to use if you are interested in observing large swathes of spectrum.

-Reducing the loop inductance can help move the self-resonance higher in frequency, which means that a larger diameter loop a can be used on the higher frequency bands, which in turn will provide additional improvement in gain on the lower frequency bands.
+Reducing the loop inductance can help move the self-resonance higher in frequency, which means that a larger diameter loop can be used on the higher frequency bands, which in turn will provide additional improvement in gain on the lower frequency bands.

 I have a small tuned loop that I use to locate interference sources and it is capable of very good sensitivity on receive.